-- 4.1.2.1 Non-Regular Instructional faculty members have position titles of either Limited Term Contract Instructors or Temporary Instructors. - 4.1.4 a) The term "Limited Term Contract" Instructor shall refer to a faculty member with an appointment to an instructional position for a period of time of one (1) semester or greater, and equal to or less than three (3) consecutive years in duration that replaces a regular faculty member.
+- 4.1.1.1 References to regular faculty in this collective agreement include regular full-time and regular part-time faculty unless either is specifically identified. - 4.1.1.2 The position title for regular instructional faculty shall be "Professor." - 4.1.2 Temporary and Non-Regular Faculty Members a) The term "Limited Term Contract" Instructor shall refer to a faculty member with an appointment to an instructional position for a period of time of one (1) semester or greater, and equal to or less than three (3) consecutive years in duration that replaces a regular faculty member.